Trump tells Mideast leaders he'll move embassy to Jerusalem; breaks with U.S. policy

 Past Israeli-Palestinian rifts have deteriorated into protests, attacks and fighting and further destabilized the region.

-Additional reporting by Dan Williams and Maayan Lubell in Jerusalem,; Daren Butler and Ezki Erkoyun in Turkey; Yara Bayoumy, Arshad Mohammed, Yara Bayoumy, Matt Spetalnick, Ali Sawafta in Ramallah, Suleiman Al-Khalidiin Amman, and Ingrid Melander in Paris; Writing by Matt Spetalnick and Andrew Heavens; Editing by Alison Williams and Dan Grebler
+Additional reporting by Dan Williams and Maayan Lubell in Jerusalem,; Daren Butler and Ezki Erkoyun in Turkey; Steve Holland, Yara Bayoumy, Arshad Mohammed, Ali Sawafta in Ramallah, Suleiman Al-Khalidiin Amman, and Ingrid Melander in Paris; Writing by Matt Spetalnick and Andrew Heavens; Editing by Alison Williams and Dan Grebler